 [near the end of Langstaff Line NW of Wallaceburg on the Snye River]

 A small wetland was created by Ducks Unlimited adjacent to MacDonald Park along the Chenal Ecarte in 2004.
 It was naturally a marsh before being drained in the mid 1900’s for farm use.
-During its first months of existence, the wetland attracted hundreds of shorebirds during migration in the fall of 2004.
-Eventually plant life will establish itself, and it will become more suitable for waterfowl and other wetland wildlife.
-Over 112 species of birds have been recorded in or from this wetland.
+Over 120 species of birds have been recorded in or from this wetland.
 Rarities include the Ruff, Snowy Egret and Cattle Egret.

 WALLACEBURG SYCAMORE WOODS